Juvenile Court

 Juvenile Detention Philosophy

-Juvenile Detention values its relationships with detainees and their families, as well as with Judiciary, service staff and internal and external professionals.
-Smooth coordination of services for detainees is important and requires good communication and cooperation between detention personnel, court staff and community partners.
+Juvenile Detention values its relationships with residents and their families, as well as with Judiciary, service staff and internal and external professionals.
+Smooth coordination of services for residents is important and requires good communication and cooperation between detention personnel, court staff and community partners.
 The use of volunteers is paramount in helping youth develop positive relationships with adults and provide productive linkages within the community.
 Detention staff believes respect and integrity for all parties is necessary in creating a positive working environment.

 Detention Center History